noe2019/Smart-Lending/README.md

 plt.ylabel('Count')
 plt.show()
 ```

-### 6. **Insights Derived from the EDA**
-Based on the EDA, you can derive several insights:

-1. **Confidence Levels**: Identify cases where the model is highly confident versus cases where it is uncertain.
-For uncertain cases, further investigation or alternative decision strategies may be needed.

-2. **Risk Assessment**: Segmenting the predictions into different risk levels allows for targeted actions.
-For example, loans predicted with high confidence of being "Charged Off" might be flagged for review or intervention.

-3. **Model Behavior**: By examining the distributions of predicted probabilities, you can assess whether the model is overly confident in certain predictions or if it's struggling to distinguish between classes.

-4. **Potential Model Improvements**: If you find that a significant portion of predictions has low confidence scores or that the model struggles with certain types of data, these insights can inform future model refinements.

 ### 7. **Next Steps**
 - **Threshold Adjustment**: Based on your analysis, you might consider adjusting the decision threshold to balance between precision and recall.